kgeok/DevPad/README.md

 # DevPad
-A simple HTML/JS in-browser code and editor, calculator and compiler
+A simple text editor, HTML/JS in-browser code and editor, calculator and compiler

 Features: